RetroGameCraft/GSpawn-Doc/GSpawn - Doc.md

 Although this document does discuss some of the hotkeys which are available, it doesn't contain a complete list.
 For a complete list of hotkeys, please see the **GSpawn - Shortcuts** document in the **GSpawn - Level Designer/Docs** folder.

----

-**Note: **This document will focus on the most important features and it doesn't contain a complete listing of the settings/UI controls.
-Most of the UI controls contain useful tooltips which can clarify their purpose.

----

 ## Support

 For support, contact **octamodius@yahoo.com**